Decathlon/vitamin-android/CONTRIBUTING.md

 4. After you proposed the PullRequest.
 If you will receive any mail or find any automatic comment on the Pull Request you opened, it means there is something which is not respecting the project defined code style or your broke any previously created test.

 If you respect all these rules you will help us saving time and we will be able to check your pull request faster.

-## Devices testing

-As shown in Pull Request template, you have to test on 3 devices, mobile, tablet and kiosk.
-If you do not own these types of devices, you can emulate them following [these tips](EMULATORS.md).